A Black, female veteran could topple the Republican incumbent in her red Florida district

 Keith said she spoke to many of her donors who had committed their dollars to supporting a Black woman running for office because they had been awakened by the Black Lives Matter movement.

-“I think we cannot discount the Black Lives Matter movement as contributory to this moment because the underlying assertion of the BLM movement is not only about policing even though its brought up,” Keith said.
-“It’s about co-ownership about rights and privileges of our constitution. … They are inherently co-owned and that’s what it looks like when you see a Black woman veteran.”
+“I think we cannot discount the Black Lives Matter movement as contributory to this moment because the underlying assertion of the BLM movement is not only about policing even though it’s brought up,” Keith said.
+“It’s about co-ownership about rights and privileges of our constitution. … They are inherently co-owned, and that’s what it looks like when you see a Black woman veteran.”

-White people are 81 percent of the district’s population, and Black and Asian people are about 12 percent and two percent respectively.
+White people are 81 percent of the district’s population, and Black and Asian people are about 12 percent and 2 percent, respectively.

 “These were not Black donors,” she pointed out.
 “These were Jewish grannies and others.
 That was validating.”